OmniBrowser GuideBook

 Above the cell cluster name, there are 4 buttons from left to right:

-Search: input the cell cluster name to search cell cluster;
+(2) Search: input the cell cluster name to search cell cluster;

-Add to report: add the category image to the report;
+(4) Add to report: add the category image to the report;

 There is the legend of the plot.The representing pattern of each dataset displays above the legend of the data.
-Click on the check box on the left of the cell cluster name, the selected cell cluster will be hidden; When your mouse hovers over one cell cluster, the component of this cluster will be showed, it shows the cell number and fraction of each dataset.
+Click on the check box on the left of the cell cluster name, the selected cell cluster will be hidden; When your mouse hovers on one cell cluster, the component of this cluster will be showed, it shows the cell number and fraction of each dataset.
 Click on the cell cluster to highlight the cluster in the plot.
 Click again to remove the highlight.
 Also, the color of each group is auto-generated to ensure that the color contrast of adjacent points in the chart is big enough for a good presentation.

 # 5.1.3 Top-right Tool Bar